CCSI-Toolset/fixed_bed_adsorption/README.md

 - `Countercurrent_MBDoE.ipynb`: MBDoE analysis applying `Pyomo.DoE` and `k_aug` to the RPB model with `compute_FIM` and `run_grid_search`. `stochastic_program` is also tried but not debugged

-- `Counterflow_MO_data_process.ipynb`: Process the sensitivity data and reformulate the data structure for MO analysis
+- `Counterflow_MO_data_process.ipynb`: Process the sensitivity data for MO analysis

+- `Counterflow_Jacobian_process.ipynb`: Reformulate the data structure for MO analysis

 - `countercurrent_MO.py`: Measurement optimization analysis to the RPB model